djsperka/cclab_ethosal/README.md

 ## setup

+Some notes on setting the computer up for our experiments can be found [here](computersetup.md).

 The script *local_ethosal* should be copied to somewhere in your MATLAB path.
 The file in this repo named *local_ethosal_EDIT_AND_COPY.m* is a template.
 The key folders (this script just places variables with the paths in the current workspace) are

 - **ethDataRoot** - root folder for input and output data.
 There should be subfolders named 'input' and 'output'.